UNION COLLEGE

 Understanding the Environment and doing something about it

-The Environmental Science and Policy Program at Union provides students with a rigorous, hands-on interdisciplinary experience leading toward a holistic understanding of the major environmental issues of our time, and the capacity to address the many related political, social, and scientific challenges, and the engineering and technological solutions required to meet them.
-The program strives to educate leaders who will sustain, restore, and protect our natural resources and the environment..
+The Environmental Science Policy & Engineering Program at Union provides a solid grounding in modern environmental issues, including science, technology, public policy, and economics.
+It is designed for students with an interest in understanding and solving environmental problems, and the program provides students the opportunity to explore areas of environmental policy, environmental science, and environmental engineering.
 The Program gives students an excellent foundation from which to enter such diverse fields as environmental science or environmental management in the public and private sectors, education, business, politics, and law.

 One of the unique aspects of our program is that the curriculum is designed around the intersection of Engineering with the Sciences and Social Sciences.
 This means that some of the courses taken by Environmental Science students are taught by engineers, so these students learn about Engineering Solutions.
 This is unique in a Liberal Arts setting.

 The faculty in the program are dedicated to teaching, learning, and exploring issues related to the environment.
 Faculty are in different academic departments, but they share the common goal of providing students with an excellent classroom, field, or lab experience.
-There are currently two majors in the program: Environmental Policy (BA degree) and Environmental Science (BS degree).
-Both majors begin with a series of foundation courses in science, social science, mathematics, and technology.
+There are currently two main tracks in the program: Environmental Policy and Environmental Science.
+Both tracks begin with a series of foundation courses in science, social science, mathematics, and technology.
 Once this series of core courses is completed, students select a specialty concentration that will enable them to understand in depth one particular aspect of environmental science or policy.

 One of the other distinctive aspects of the program is a wonderful mix of FIELD PROGRAMS, many of which have themes in Science, Policy, or Engineering..
 These programs include some amazing things like examining the science and engineering behind the Alaskan Pipeline, analyzing hurricane frequency through sediment layers in lakes of the Bahamas, investigating the economics behind power generation and energy consumption in New Zealand, understanding geothermal power in Iceland, evaluating Atlantic fisheries, or studying biodiversity on the Great Barrier Reef or the rainforests of Panama.